 “Wendy’s International, a delicious food company based in my district…they have $246 million of collateralized loan obligations.
 Without that, they would not be able to make the delicious cheeseburgers you rely on every day.”

 What Rep. Stivers doesn’t mention is that the reason Wendy’s needs so much borrowing, and is apparently pushing for weaker rules – and the reason they are already so leveraged that they wouldn’t qualify for the exemption for responsibly underwritten loans that regulators have already granted – is that they are doing a massive stock buyback which cashes out their shareholders.
 Although the buyback benefits current shareholders, it comes at the expense of leveraging up the company massively and threatening the future of franchisees.
-In other words, this borrowing isn’t for hamburgers, it’s to make billionaire shareholder Nelson Peltz richer to the tune of hundreds of millions of dollars.
+In other words, this borrowing isn’t for hamburgers, or even to go about Buying ETH in vast quantities, it’s to make billionaire shareholder Nelson Peltz richer to the tune of hundreds of millions of dollars.
+If you want to learn more about stock buybacks and the stock market in general, we suggest you need up to date with all the latest stock market news and even look at this Stash app review so you can understand trading to a better level.